danielsaidi/SystemNotification/README.md

 * `duration`
 * `shadowRadius`

-You can set custom values to these properties to control how the notification looks and behaves.
-The default values makes the notification behave like the native one.
+You can customize these properties to control how the notification looks and behaves.

+The default configuration makes the notification look and behave like the native one.

 ## SystemNotificationMessage.Configuration